How to Find a Reliable Long-Term Software Development Partner for Your Business

 Uptech Client Testimonial: Belsien Thomas, Senior Director of Engineering at Aspiration

 Part of the road has passed.
 The next step to help you find a software development partner is checking the company's expertise.
 How to do that?
 First things first, check the domains a company specializes in.
-This information is usually found on the company’s website with dedicated pages to services they provide and industries they work with.
+Most software development companies clearly outline this on their websites, with sections like “Industries We Serve” or “Our Services.”

-Your software development partner should have proper business expertise.
+Your software development partner should have relevant business expertise in the project niche you’re planning to launch.
 Let's say you have a fintech startup idea.
-Check if your prospective partner works with the fintech technologies.

-We at Uptech have a strong track record in the fintech sector, with multiple projects under our belt.
+Take Uptech, for example.
+We have a strong track record in the fintech sector, with multiple projects to our name.
 One notable example is our collaboration with Cardless, a fintech company for which we built a native Android app in just 3 months and provided full maintenance across platforms.
 Without any expertise in financial technology, we couldn't do that, especially in such a short time.

 software development partner